If it's Foreseeable, it's Preventable

 The Lifesaving Society has five Safety Standards publications, one for each type of aquatic environment.

-- Public Aquatic Facility Safety Standards: Safety standards and risk management guidance for the safe operation of public swimming pools and waterparks.
+- Alberta Public Pool Safety Standards: Safety standards and risk management guidance for the safe operation of public swimming pools and waterparks.

 - Waterfront Safety Standards: Safety standards and risk management guidance for the safe operation of public and private beaches.